portoaj/NextJsBasicFrontendTutorial/README.md

 There are two blocks of code that are relevant.
 The first block is the code for the actual page, this is located at src\app\basic\page.tsx.
 The second block is the code for the BasicTodoList component referenced in the page, this is located at src\components\BasicTodoList.tsx.

-Lets start with the page code:
+Lets start with the page code for a simple Todo list:
 ```tsx
 import BasicTodoList from "@/components/BasicTodoList";